maidsafe/sn_dbc/README.md

 * sharded mint means that the system scales indefinitely
 * transactions are settled immmediately
 * privacy by default.  all transactions use privacy features.
-* incorporates RingCT to obfuscate the transaction history
-* utilizes a one-time key for each payment (aka stealh address)
+* utilizes a one-time key for each payment (aka stealth address)
 * use BLS cryptography

 At present DBC ownership is single signature only.
 Multi-sig support is planned.
-Older versions of this crates supported multi-sig, but that support was temporarily removed when RingCT was incorporated.

 Some writeups about the technology can be found at: